Blended in-game ads

 - Other sizes: 768x1024, 1920x1080, 970x250, 728x90, 300x600, 320x320, 160x600, 250x250, 320x100, 360x640, 320x180.

-- Recommended formats: PNG, JPEG, JPG, GIF
+- Recommended formats: PNG (Not supported by Anzu), JPEG, JPG, GIF

 - Recommended video size: 320x480, 480x320, 1024x768, 768x1024